hauntsaninja/mypy_primer/README.md

   -h, --help            show this help message and exit

 mypy:
-  --new NEW             new mypy version, defaults to HEAD (anything commit-ish, or isoformatted
+  --new NEW             new mypy version, defaults to HEAD (pypi version, anything commit-ish, or
-                        date)
-  --old OLD             old mypy version, defaults to latest tag (anything commit-ish, or
                         isoformatted date)
+  --old OLD             old mypy version, defaults to latest tag (pypi version, anything commit-
-  --repo REPO           mypy repo to use (passed to git clone) --custom-typeshed-repo CUSTOM_TYPESHED_REPO
+                        ish, or isoformatted date) --repo REPO           mypy repo to use (passed to git clone. if unspecified, we first try pypi, then fall back to github) --custom-typeshed-repo CUSTOM_TYPESHED_REPO
                         typeshed repo to use (passed to git clone) --new-typeshed NEW_TYPESHED